Resume, CV, Cover Letter & LinkedIn

 When creating a cover letter, keep it to one page.
 The body of the letter should consist of three main paragraphs as shown below (also see the attached Cover Letter handout for an example).

-[Body Paragraph 1 – I LOVE YOU] 2-3 sentences - Why you LOVE them - let them know you’ve done your homework on the company and the job and why you are excited about working there.
+• Write 2-3 sentences - Why you LOVE them - Let them know you've done your homework on the company and the job.
+Tell them why you are excited/motivated about working there.
+Be specific and show your excitement!

-[Closing – LET’S CONNECT] Thank them for considering your application and invite them to reach out to you.
+• Thank them for considering your application and invite them to reach out to you to Connect.
 Provide your contact information.

 Yes and No!